starknet-edu/starknetbook/src/ch03-06-solidity-verifier.md

 # Solidity Verifier

-Before diving into this chapter, refer to the Starknet Architecture chapter to understand the foundational architecture flow.
-We assume that you have a basic understanding of the following concepts: Sequencers, Provers, SHARP, and Sharp Jobs.
+Before exploring this chapter, review the Starknet Architecture chapter for foundational knowledge.
+Familiarity with concepts such as Sequencers, Provers, SHARP, and Sharp Jobs is assumed.

-In the world of rollups, verifiers are key to ensuring trust and transparency.
-This is the role of Starknet's Solidity Verifier, checking the truth of transactions and smart contracts.
+Starknet's Solidity Verifier plays a pivotal role in the rollup landscape, ensuring the truth of transactions and smart contracts.

-## SHARP and Sharp Jobs Review
+## Quick Overview: SHARP and Sharp Jobs

 NOTE: For a more detailed explanation of SHARP and Sharp Jobs, refer to the Provers subchapter in the Starknet Architecture chapter.
 This is a brief review.